gakimball/ats-1/README.md

 - Numbers: `15` (decimal) or `0xf` (hexadecimal)
 - Booleans: `:true` and `:false`
 - Lists: `[ 1 2 3 ]`
-  - Lists can only contain scalar values (numbers and booleans)
 - Tuples: `0 0 vec{}`
 - Callbacks: `[[ dup * ]]`